How to Add a Business Card to Apple Wallet (2026 Guide)

 Here's the thing nobody tells you until you've already set it up — Apple Wallet passes all look basically the same.
 A dark or colored header, some text fields, and a QR code at the bottom.

 There's no room for your logo, your brand colors, your photo, or a bio.
 It looks like a parking pass, because that's exactly what the format was designed for.
 You get a name, a couple lines of text, and a barcode.
-That's it.

-Why Apple Wallet Business Cards Break in Real Life
+4 Limitations of Apple Wallet Business Cards

-What Actually Works: A Digital Business Card
+The Better Option: A Digital Business Card

-They create a digital business card — a simple web page with their name, phone, email, photo, and a QR code.
+Instead of wrestling with .pkpass files, here's what people actually do when they need to share contact info quickly and reliably: they create a digital business card — a simple web page with their name, phone, email, photo, and a QR code.
 It works on every phone, every platform, and takes about five minutes to set up.

 No app to install.
 No file format to figure out.
 You fill out a form, and you get a page.